OscarDS/pymemdyn/manual/pymemdyn-manual.md

-procedure will fix the steric clashes in your starting system, and then directly run the pymoldyn without the debugging option, or ii) identify the hot atoms (check the mdrun.log file in the last subdirectory that was written in your output (generally eq/mdrun.log and look for “LINCS WARNING”).
+procedure will fix the steric clashes in your starting system, and then directly run the pymoldyn without the debugging option, or ii) identify the hot atoms (check the mdrun.log file in the last subdirectory that was written in your output (generally eq/mdrun.log and look for "LINCS WARNING").
 What if you want to check partial functions of pymoldyn?
 In order to do this you must edit the file pymemdyn and change:

-1. Line 211 comment with “\#” this line [that states: run.clean()], which is the one that deletes all the output files present in the working directory.
+1. Line 260 comment with "#" this line [that states: run.clean()], which is the one that deletes all the output files present in the working directory.

-2. In the last two lines of this file, comment (add a “\#”) the
+2. In the last two lines of this file, comment (add a "#") the
     line: run.moldyn()

-3. And uncomment (remove the “\#”) the line: run.light\_moldyn()
+3. And uncomment (remove the "#") the line: run.light_moldyn()

-4. In the line 140 and within that block (ligh\_moldyn) change the lines stating steps = [“xxxx”] and include only those steps that you want to test, which should be within a list of strings.
+4. In the line 153 and within that block (ligh_moldyn) change the lines stating steps = ["xxxx"] and include only those steps that you want to test, which should be within a list of strings.

 For the sake of clarity, these have been subdivided in two lines: